rustiqtech/solana-exporter/book/src/exported_feeds/solana_validator_activated_stake.md

 # `solana_validator_activated_stake`

 ## Description
-The activated stake of a validator (in lamports).
+The activated stake of a validator vote account pubkey, in lamports.

 ## Sample output
 ```